How to Prepare & Move House Plants Across the Country

 If you can't take your plants with you, consider taking cuttings.
 This is a good option for your favorite outdoor plants.
 Purchase some floral tubes, fill them with water, then cap them.

 The plants should be unpacked as soon as possible after arrival.
-Make sure to remove the plastic immediately, take them out of their boxes and give them some water.
-Place plants in pots that are the same dimension as the ones you had before moving.
+Make sure to remove the plastic immediately, take them out of their boxes, and give them some water.
+Place plants in pots that are the same dimensions as the ones you had before moving.
 Plants should not be moved until they have acclimated.

 Sometimes houseplants don't like the jolt of moving.
 They will need time to adjust to feel more at ease and comfortable in their new surroundings.